near/docs/docs/tutorials/contracts/xcc-receipts.md

 sidebar_label: Overview and Receipts
 ---

-A cross contract call happens when one smart contract invokes a method on another smart contract.
+A cross contract call happens when a smart contract invokes a method on another smart contract.
 This ability allows a developer to create complicated interactions by composing various smart contracts together.
 In order to make this composability easier for developers, NEAR introduces promises.
 Promises allow developers to synchronize cross contract calls using familiar `.then` syntax.

-Since NEAR is a sharded blockchain, much of this is accomplished by something akin to the **Actor Model**.
+Since NEAR is a sharded blockchain, much of this is accomplished by something akin to the [Actor Model](https://en.wikipedia.org/wiki/Actor_model).
 While making cross contract calls, we are sending messages (`ActionReceipt`) to other contracts.
 When the other contract finishes, they send back a message (`DataReceipt`) containing returned data.
 This returned data can be processed by registering a callback using the `.then` syntax.

 ## Prerequisites